tarunna1/application/.github/ISSUE_TEMPLATE/sample_template.md

 ---
-name: "[DATE AND DAY] Custom issue template"
+name: sample_template
 about: Issues faced with the code
-title: ''
+title: "[DATE AND DAY] Custom issue template"
 labels: ''
 assignees: ''